 - Cheapest fixed tariffs: £783 per year

-Fixed tariffs can be hundreds of pounds cheaper than variable tariffs, so it’s important to shop around and switch regularly.
+Fixed tariffs can be hundreds of pounds cheaper than variable tariffs, so when they do return on a larger-scale, it is important to shop around and switch regularly.

 What should I do if my gas and electricity bills are higher than average?